TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

       Provides the homepage of docs.typo3.org

    ``other``
-      Provides further documentation, e.g. for `Surf
+      Provides further documentation, for example for `Surf
       <https://github.com/TYPO3/Surf>`_ or `Fluid
       <https://github.com/TYPO3/Fluid>`_

 ``vendor``
-   Collects all packages of the same vendor, e.g. "typo3" or a company providing extensions.
+   Collects all packages of the same vendor, for example "typo3" or a company providing extensions.
 Same as on packagist.org.

 ``package``